 Founded in 1977 by Paul Singer, Elliott Management is a privately-owned hedge fund.
 It has $37.7 billion in AUM as of June 2019.
 Elliott is one of the world’s largest activist funds.
-Many refer to it as a vulture capital fund because it invests mainly in distressed securities.
-Last year, it acquired Barnes & Noble retail bookstore chain for $683 million.
-In 2017, Elliott Management had raised a staggering $5 billion from investors in less than 24 hours.
+Many refer to it as a vulture capital fund because it invests mainly in distressed securities and takes a combative approach.
+Elliott bought the Barnes & Noble retail bookstore chain for $683 million.
+In 2017, Elliott had raised a staggering $5 billion from investors in less than 24 hours.

 6- Millennium Management

 New York-based Millennium Management was founded in 1989 by Israel Englander.
-According to Pensions & Investments, it has $38.7 billion in AUM as of June 2019, which swelled to $40 billion by the end of December 2019.
-It deploys money in a variety of investment strategies including equities, currencies, futures, and asset-backed securities.
+According to Pensions & Investments, Millennium Management has $38.7 billion in AUM as of June 2019, which swelled to $40 billion by the end of December 2019.
+Millennium Management deploys money in a variety of investment strategies, including equities, currencies, futures, and asset-backed securities.

 5- Two Sigma Investments

-Two Sigma was founded in 2001 by a team of computer scientists and mathematicians.
-It uses cutting-edge technologies such as artificial intelligence, machine learning, and distributed computing for its trading strategies.
-Two Sigma has $42.9 billion in AUM as of June 2019.
+Two Sigma Investments was founded in 2001 by a team of computer scientists and mathematicians.
+It uses cutting-edge technologies such as artificial intelligence, machine learning, and distributed computing for its trading strategies and has $42.9 billion in AUM as of June 2019.
 Headquartered in New York City, it has additional offices in London, Hong Kong, and Japan.

 4- AQR Capital Management